kubernetes-sigs/kueue/keps/1337-preempt-within-cohort-while-borrowing/README.md

-If the preemption is allowed for workloads of any priorities (as when `.preemption.reclaimWithinCohort` equals `Any`) then the following flopping happens: workload A preempts workload B, then p preempted workload B returns to the queue and preempts workload A to make progress.
+If the preemption is allowed for workloads of any priorities (as when `.preemption.reclaimWithinCohort` equals `Any`) then the following flopping happens: workload A preempts workload B, then preempted workload B returns to the queue and preempts workload A to make progress.
 This repeats, and none of the workloads can make any progress.